Overview of Ohio Taxes

 Property tax rates in Ohio are expressed as millage rates.
 One mill is equal to $1 of tax for every $1,000 in assessed value.
 Rates vary by school district, city and county.

 Because of the differences in assessed value described above, millage rates in one county cannot be directly compared to another.
 For this reason, it is useful to look at effective tax rates.
-The average effective tax rate is calculated as the median annual property tax as a percentage of the median home value in a county.
+The effective tax rate is calculated as the median annual property tax as a percentage of the median home value in a county.

 Looking to calculate your potential monthly mortgage payment?
 Check out our mortgage calculator.